rail5/autobuild/manual/autobuild.1.md

     Distribute built packages to a Git-based Debian Repository via reprepro
-    This repository must be configured via the config file
+    This repository must be configured via the config file The argument should be the name of a Debian repo to push to

 # AUTHOR
 rail5 (andrew@rail5.org)